AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 Configuration instructions:

 1. Set the `X-Forwarded-Host` header with the domain name.
-1. Set Host header with the origin domain, which is Adobe's CDN's ingress.
+1. Set Host header with the origin domain, which is the AEM CDN's ingress.
 The value should come from Adobe.
 1. Send the SNI header to the origin.
 Like the Host header, the sni header must be the origin domain.
 1. Set the `X-Edge-Key`, which is needed to route traffic correctly to the AEM servers.
 The value should come from Adobe.

 Prior to accepting live traffic, you should validate with Adobe customer support that the end-to-end traffic routing is functioning correctly.

-There is potentially a small performance hit due to the extra hop, although hops from the customer CDN to Adobe's managed CDN are likely to be efficient.
+There is potentially a small performance hit due to the extra hop, although hops from the customer CDN to the AEM managed CDN are likely to be efficient.

 Note that this customer CDN configuration is supported for the publish tier, but not in front of the author tier.

 ## Geolocation Headers {#geo-headers}

-The Adobe managed CDN will add headers to each request with:
+The AEM managed CDN will add headers to each request with:

 * country code: `x-aem-client-country`
 * continent code: `x-aem-client-continent`